-In this free comedy short script, REBECCA helps her UNCLE HAROLD get a piece of cotton out from inside his ear which has been stuck there for quite some time.
+In this comedy short script, REBECCA helps her UNCLE HAROLD get a piece of cotton out from inside his ear which has been stuck there for quite some time.

 - Download the free .pdf screenplay version: Harold’s Ear